Why Should Smart People Learn Study Skills?

 Researchers who study learning and memory have discovered a few core skills that make the most difference.
 Those skills include: managing your time well; previewing material before attending class; making structured notes in your own words and self-testing using practice questions and full-length exams.

-You can learn more about this approach by reviewing the learning process flowchart on our homepage: www.vitalstudyskills.com/
+You can learn more about this approach by reviewing How the System Works on the homepage.

 So, why should smart people learn study skills?